 The gallery is open from May to September each year and the artists are chosen by our selection committee in late November of each year.
 We have up to a hundred applications each year to look at and we make six shows a year out of these applications.
 We generally allow a three to four year gap between artist's shows to give as many artists a chance to show as possible.
 There will be limited spaces available.

-The gallery arranges publicity with local papers though further publicity arranged by artists is encouraged.
-You are welcome to attend these preview parties to see how we do things and to meet the team of volunteers who run the gallery.
+The gallery arranges publicity with local papers and through social media, posters and our website.
+Further publicity arranged by artists is encouraged.
+You are welcome to attend the preview parties to see how we do things and to meet the team of volunteers who run the gallery.
 The preview parties are always well attended and the gallery supplies cheese and wine.
 Artist contributions to the wine stock are appreciated.

 We also organise events, performances and community based art shows such as 100 Square Feet and we welcome any such interesting ideas and proposals.

 The selection committee sits at the beginning of each year in late November to select artists from the submissions we receive for the coming year.
-If you would like to be considered then your submission needs to be with our Exhibitions Secretary, Paul Cope, by the31 October 2023.
+If you would like to be considered then your submission needs to be with our Exhibitions Secretary, Paul Cope, by the31 October 2024.
 Postal applications can be sent to the gallery at the address above.
-Our email is email@halesworthgallery.co.uk.
+Our email is [email protected].

 Good, clear, in-focus images showing your work at its best and giving us a good idea about the colours and textures of the work are required by the selection committee.
 Some indication of the scale of work is very important on an acompanying list of works or on the slide or back of the print.
 Indications of materials and technique are also helpful.